ESGF/esgf-user-support/docs/user_guide.rst

     Open a terminal window.
 Mac users can find a terminal icon in the Launchpad.

     If the datasets to be downloaded are unrestricted, run the script with the option -s.
+No authorization is required.
+When using this method for download, ensure you are not using additional options, eg., -s and -H should never be combined
     ::

         bash wget-xxx.sh -s

-    If Oracle Java is available, run the script in the default mode:
+    For restricted data, if Oracle Java is available, run the script in the default mode:
     ::

         bash wget-xxx.sh